HMHelloWorld/CCSLSketch/README.md

 ## Benchmarks

 ### Benchmarks for single CCSL constraint
-We give 11 specifications for each CCSL constraint
+We give 11 specifications for each CCSL constraint.
+These examples are from [TimeSquare](http://timesquare.inria.fr/simple-relation-example/).
 | index |   Constaint  | Clock | Expression | Relation |
 | ----  |     ----     | ----  |    ----    |   ----   |
 |   1   | Coincidence  |   2   |     0      |    1     |